cristidragomir97/LLMy/README.md

 ---

 ## ⚙️ Hardware
-The LeRemix platform combines a **3-wheel omnidirectional base** for holonomic motion with a **6-DOF SO-ARM100 robotic arm** for manipulation tasks.
+The LLMy platform combines a **4-wheel skid-steer base** for robust differential drive mobility with a **6-DOF SO-ARM100 robotic arm** for manipulation tasks.
 A **pan-tilt elevated camera mount** provides flexible perception capabilities, allowing the robot to survey its environment while performing manipulation operations.

-LeRemix is designed to be easy to assamble, easy to get started with and easy to expand.
+LLMy is designed to be easy to assamble, easy to get started with and easy to expand.

 ### Actuators

-**11x Feetech STS3215 Servos (12V, 30KG torque):**
+**12x Feetech STS3215 Servos (12V, 30KG torque):**
-- 3x Base wheels (omnidirectional drive)
+- 4x Base wheels (skid-steer drive)
 - 6x Arm joints (SO-ARM100)
 - 2x Camera head (pan & tilt)